10-01-2019, 04:40 PM

 She kept talking on the phone for a while.
 Mansi mimed the sign of money, pointed to the purple shoes and signaled, how much?
 She nodded and held up five fingers.
 Okay, five hundred.
 Not too bad.

-Pinky was walking around in her school shoes while still holding on to the purple pair.
+Pinky was walking around in her college shoes while still holding on to the purple pair.

 "Are they the right fit?"